 ImproBubble was established in 2017 to bring the art of improvisation, in all its forms, to Brussels and beyond.
 To date, ImproBubble consists of: a school of improvisation, a training ground for experienced improvisers to take masterclasses with world reknown improvisers, a corporate training branch to bring applied improvisation to companies all over Europe and a professional improv troupe who performs weekly at L'Improviste (Belgium's only theatre dedicated solely to improvisation).Hide

 Bühnenpolka is a worldwide touring ensemble from Munich.
 From Bavarian superhero Captain Bavaria, to decoys candid camera TV, to company events.Hide

-In addition to the Barcamp, we offer a selection of talks, discussions and activities, some of which are explained below.
+In addition to the Barcamp, we offered a selection of talks, discussions and activities, some of which are explained below.

 In 2020, nearly one hundred years after securing the right to vote in most European countries, ‘Eves‘ everywhere are still fighting for equality in economics, community, politics and the arts.
-There have been changes, but the social structures in many European countries remain male-dominated.
+There have been changes, but gender stereotypes in social structures remain on stage, off stage and in the language that we use.
 At the moment, gender-neutral pronouns are only linguistically an option in certain languages - but how can language in general be changed to serve a more equal agenda?